How to Keep Your Brain Healthy, According to a Neurosurgeon

 Immediate Changes

-Stay curious - Engage with art, music, and ideas that challenge you
+• Stay curious about art, music, and ideas

 The Bottom Line